HNC Construction Technology

 You do not have to pay your tuition fees upfront.

-Wrexham Glyndŵr University’s tuition fees for 2022/23 for HNC Construction Technology are TBC.
+Wrexham Glyndŵr University’s tuition fees for 2023/24 for HNC Construction Technology are £9000

 The fees you pay and the support available will depend on a number of different factors.
 Full information can be found on our fees & funding pages.

-As an employee within the construction sector, funding might well be available through schemes administered by sector skills organisations.
-Please visit the Construction Industry Training Board website for further information.
+As an employee within the construction sector, please contact the Programme Leader Dr Gareth Carr as funding might well be available through schemes administered by sector skills organisations.

 You can see the full programme specification here.